karl-andres/karl-andres/README.md

 I’m passionate about full-stack development and currently exploring AI/ML, with ongoing projects that combine both areas, including a music generation app that integrates machine learning models for creative output.
 I enjoy experimenting with different frameworks, and deploying scalable applications that merge intelligence and usability.

 Outside of tech, I practice taekwondo, play guitar, and play an unhealthy amount of games.
-I value creativity, discipline, and problem-solving — whether I’m writing code, composing music, or learning new martial arts techniques.
+I value creativity, discipline, and problem-solving, whether I’m writing code, composing music, or learning new martial arts techniques.

 ---